Renaissance Man (Star Trek: Voyager): Plot

 The Doctor returns to the Hierarchy fleet and is recaptured despite Janeway's orders to not give over the warp core.
 With the mission considered a success, Zet decides to use the Doctor to similarly infiltrate the Hierarchy's command structure to gain valuable information and begins to program the Doctor with a Hierarchy holo-profile.
 The volume of data in the profile causes the Doctor's matrix to begin to destabilize.
 Just then, Tuvok and Paris arrive and begin firing on Zet's ship.
 Zet tries to eject the warp core with the intent of destroying it and the Voyager shuttle, but the Doctor struggles with Zet to prevent him from firing upon it.
 In the meantime, Janeway succeeds in beaming out the warp core to where Tom Paris in the Delta Flyer could tractor it back to Voyager.
 Zet orders Nar to help him fend off the Doctor but Nar, now seeing Zet's recklessness, helps the Doctor to subdue Zet.

 With Nar's help, Janeway, the Doctor, and the warp core are recovered and they return quickly to Voyager to help fix the Doctor's destabilizing program.
 The Doctor bemoans that he will soon die, and makes several deathbed confessions, including professing his love for Seven.
 However, Torres manages to fix his matrix.
-The Doctor isolates himself in the Sick Bay for a week, embarrassed about his confessions and believing that the crew will hate him for his deception.
+The Doctor isolates himself in Sick Bay for a week, embarrassed about his confessions and believing that the crew will hate him for his deception.
 Janeway visits him and assures him that no one has any hostile feelings towards him, and invites him for coffee in the holodeck.

-Reactions
+Reception

+A 2021 retrospective by author Keith R. A. DeCandido scored the episode as a 6/10 and as decent, if nothing special.
+Robert Picardo's EMH was one of the two breakout stars of Voyager, so giving him one final vehicle before the series concluded made sense, and DeCandido thought that seeing the other actors do impersonations of the Doctor impersonating their characters was fun.
+He did have one complaint: the EMH, while disguised as Janeway, mentions the deaths of many crew members during their voyage out of the Delta Quadrant as a reason to be willing to abandon their warp core.
+DeCandido thought that this was a traumatic topic that should have come up much more often in Voyager, and should have been played completely seriously, rather than merely being a ruse to get the warp core.

-"Renaissance Man" was rated the 2nd best episode of season 7 of Star Trek: Voyager in 2018.
-It was rated 2.5 stars out of 4 by another review site.
+Jammer's Reviews rated the episode 2.5 stars out of 4.